lexibank/tlopo/out/vol1/chapter8.md

 Night-fishing is still a popular and widespread activity throughout the region.
 To attract the fish, a torch is used which consists of dried coconut fronds or spathes bound together to burn slowly over a long period.
 In many languages the same term refers both to the torch and to the activity.
 In Tonga, _lama_ can simply be prefixed to the names of other fishing techniques to indicate that it is carried out at night (e.g. _lama fakasiosio_ 'go spear-fishing at night').
-(The ambiguity of the initial consonant _&ast;(d)r-_ is touched on in [Chapter 2, §3.1.3](chapter2.md#s-3-1).)
+(The ambiguity of the initial consonant _&ast;(d)r-_ is touched on in Chapter 2, §3.1.3.)

 <a id="p-222"></a>

 <a id="s-9"></a>

 ## 9. Pointed weapons

 Most Oceanic languages contain a number of terms for spear, and it is probable that POc was no exception.
 There are various ways in which spears can be physically distinguished.
 There may be a distinction between fishing, fowling and fighting spears.
 Often, but not always, fishing spears have three or more prongs.
 Shorter spears can be used for thrusting, longer spears for hurling.
 Spears can be multi-barbed, have a single barb, or be barbless.
 They can be made with a head that separates from the shaft.
 Every language community will name its spears according to combinations of these and possibly other properties.
 Although we have been able to reconstruct perhaps six POc terms, it has been difficult to distinguish between them, other than to single out _&ast;tara_ and _&ast;kuj(u,i)r_ as probably fish spears.
 At the generic level-and that is itself a flexible category which can include arrows, and possibly other pointed weapons such as darts and spikes - _&ast;qio(r,R)_ seems to have the widest distribution, although it does not occur east of Vanuatu.
 For the Central Pacific, _&ast;sao(t)_ seems the most likely generic term.
-In POc times, some spears would have had obsidian heads, and the term used for these was evidently &ast;koto 'obsidian head of spear' ([Ch.4, §4.1.3](chapter4.md#s-4-1)).
+In POc times, some spears would have had obsidian heads, and the term used for these was evidently &ast;koto 'obsidian head of spear' (Ch.
+4, §4.1.3).

 <table>
 <tr>